Methodology

 - -1-hop approximation omits multi-hop citation propagation

-- -Scores remain corpus-relative for percentile ranking
+- -Scores remain corpus-relative within the data-paper ranking scope

 Percentile Ranking